 Johnny Hekker is a professional football player in Los Angeles, CA who became a dad for the first time in 2018.
 He partnered with First 5 California and ESPN-LA to share his experience so far as a dad and shed light on the important role dads play in the early development of their children.

-Here are Johnny Hekker’s TOP 5 ways he exercises his son’s brain to make sure he has the best start in life:
+In addition to tackling bedtime, Johnny Hekker also shares his TOP 5 ways he exercises his son’s brain to make sure he has the best start in life:

 Tip #1: Talk All the Time Sometimes it feels weird because my son doesn’t talk yet, but from the moment he was born, I could tell he was listening.
 His face would light up when he’d hear my voice.
 I like to talk with him about my day, the people I met, and, well, of course football.
 The more words he hears, the more words he’ll know, so it’s important to talk all the time.